Parametric Retrieval-Augmented Generation using Latent Routing of LoRA Adapters: Conclusion

 \section{Conclusion}

-We presented Poly-PRAG, a new parametric retrieval augmentation framework designed to overcome the storage and latency limitations of existing methods.
-Unlike prior approaches that dedicate a LoRA adapter per passage, our method strategically utilizes a pool of shared LoRA adapters to encode the complete set of documents.
-This innovative encoding paradigm yields substantial savings in offline storage overhead.
-Crucially, for online operation, Poly-PRAG incorporates a latent routing function that dynamically selects and activates the relevant adapter set on a per-query basis.
-This targeted activation eliminates the need to load and unload LoRA for each query, resulting in a marked improvement in online inference speed.
+We presented Poly-PRAG, a new parametric retrieval augmentation generation framework designed to overcome the storage and latency limitations of existing methods.
+Unlike prior approaches that dedicate a LoRA adapter to one document, our method strategically utilizes a pool of shared base LoRA adapters to encode the complete set of documents.
+This innovative encoding method yields substantial savings in offline storage overhead.
+Crucially, for online operation, Poly-PRAG incorporates a latent routing function that dynamically selects and activates the relevant adapters on a per-query basis.
+The proposed model has the ability to capture general knowledge in different adapters, and is agile enough to fit each document through routing.
 Comprehensive evaluation on various benchmark datasets validates the superior performance of our technique.
 Ultimately, Poly-PRAG also provides valuable insights into how to effectively and efficiently inject extensive external knowledge into RAG systems.